 The Bank is required to review each resolution plan annually.
 As part of this process, the Bank will conduct resolvability assessments to evaluate the feasibility and credibility of the resolution plans and to identify any legal or operational impediments to resolvability.
 The Bank will consult with the provincial securities regulators throughout this process.

-To trigger resolution the Governor must then issue a resolution order, appointing the Bank as the receiver in respect of the FMI or, alternatively, vesting the shares of the FMI in the Bank.
+While the FMI is in resolution, the Bank may decide it needs to access further powers by taking control of the FMI.
+Once the FMI has been declared non-viable and is in resolution, to take control, the Governor may issue an order appointing the Bank as the receiver in respect of the FMI or, alternatively, vesting the shares of the FMI in the Bank.
 From a practical perspective, both powers have the effect of transferring control of the FMI to the Bank and allowing the Bank to carry on the business of the FMI.
-The resolution order must be published in the Canada Gazette.
+The vesting or receivership order must be published in the Canada Gazette.

 Consultation and information sharing